 No, used cars have the same legal requirements as other cars on the road.
-Those requirements include liability and may also include uninsured/underinsured motorist or personal injury protection coverage in some states.
+Those requirements include liability and may also include uninsured and underinsured motorist or personal injury protection coverage in some states.

 However, your used car could qualify for a classic or antique policy if it meets the requirements.
 These policies often require garage storage and low mileage, but some insurers allow daily driving.
 Classic car insurance typically costs less than regular car insurance.

 - Classic car.
-Many cars will qualify if they are 15 years old or older.
+Many cars will qualify if they’re at least 15 years old.
 Example models include the 1996 Chevrolet Impala SS, 2000 Acura Integra Type R and 2001 AM General Hummer.

 - Antique car.
 Most insurers consider cars antique if they’re over 25 years old.
 You may need to have restored the car in some way.

-Getting insurance on a used car works the same as with a new car.
-However, some insurers exclude older car models in its online quoting process.
+Getting auto insurance on a used car works the same as with a new car.
+However, some insurers exclude older car models in the online quoting process.
 You may need to call about getting a policy in this case.

 Steps to apply for car insurance: